 What does a self-proclaimed “Pro-Life City” look like?
-I asked myself this question while on the train to Verona, the northeastern Italian city known worldwide as the “city of love” and the home of Romeo and Juliet.
+I asked myself this question while on the train to Verona, the north-eastern Italian city known worldwide as the “city of love” and the home of Romeo and Juliet.

-Last year -- 40 years after abortion was legalised in Italy -- Verona’s local council passed a municipal motion “to prevent abortion” and allow public money to fund anti-abortion groups and dissuade women from ending pregnancies.
+Last year – 40 years after abortion was legalised in Italy – Verona’s local council passed a municipal motion “to prevent abortion” and allow public money to fund anti-abortion groups and dissuade women from ending pregnancies.

-Now, the city is preparing to host the 2019 World Congress of Families (WCF) -- the premier gathering of American, Russian and international anti-abortion and anti-LGBT rights activists and their political allies.
+Now, the city is preparing to host the 2019 World Congress of Families (WCF), the premier gathering of American, Russian and international anti-abortion and anti-LGBT rights activists and their political allies.

-Italy’s interior minister and deputy premier Matteo Salvini, from the far right Lega party, is among several senior politicians expected to attend.
+Italy’s interior minister and deputy premier Matteo Salvini, from the far-Right Lega party, is among several senior politicians expected to attend.

-Giulia Siviero, a journalist for the Italian website Il Post who lives in Verona, told me that these events were just “several steps” over the last year in this city’s increasingly institutionalised opposition towards sexual and reproductive rights.
+Giulia Siviero, a journalist for the Italian website Il Post, who lives in Verona, told me that these events were just “several steps” over the last year in this city’s increasingly institutionalised opposition towards sexual and reproductive rights.

-She described the city as having “a history with ultra-Catholics and far-right movements, but also it is a place where these kind of things are not hampered by local administration.
-It is the opposite: they are supported”.
+She described the city as having “a history with ultra-Catholics and far-Right movements, but also it is a place where these kind of things are not hampered by local administration.
+It is the opposite: they are supported.”

-What’s new is that these dynamics have reached the national level.
-This is what Emanuele Del Medico, an author and activist from Verona who wrote a prophetic book about these issues, calls the “Veronification” of Italian politics: a collusion between the extreme right, the Lega, and Catholic fundamentalists.
+In Verona, far-Right and religious Right movements captured local government years ago.
+What’s new is that now these dynamics have reached the national level.
+This is what Emanuele Del Medico, an author and activist from Verona who wrote a prophetic book about these issues, calls the “Veronification” of Italian politics: a collusion between the extreme Right, Lega and Catholic fundamentalists.

 Verona’s anti-abortion motion was proposed by Lega councillor Alberto Zelger, who once said that “abortion is worse than war”; if Italian women don’t have more babies “we will be conquered by the Muslims who will impose Islamic law”; and homosexual people are “a disaster”.